Lyn Paul website logo. Lyn Paul website banner.

 Sir Keith Joseph, the UK's Minister of Housing, announces to the House of Commons on 19th February that new towns will be built near to Liverpool, Manchester and Birmingham to help speed up the slum clearance programmes in these cities.

-Patsy Cline is killed in an air crash on 5th March.
+Patsy Cline is killed in a plane crash on 5th March, aged 30.

-On 27th March the Beeching Report is published, recommending the closure of over 2,000 railway stations in the UK.
+On Wednesday, 27th March Richard Beeching's report, The Reshaping Of British Railways, is published, recommending the closure of over 2,100 railway stations in the UK.

 President Kennedy proclaims Sir Winston Churchill an honorary citizen of the USA at a ceremony at the White House on 9th April.